BREISAMU/pro-football-reference-api/handlers/README.md

+# GET handlers
-Route handlers used to retrieve data
+Handlers used to scrape data from Pro Football Reference